Dracula (Universal film series): Undeveloped films

+Along with Wolf Man vs. Dracula, Universal had also announced or planned other Dracula films that never went into production phases.
 Within three weeks of the release of Dracula, Universal considered no fewer than three ideas for a sequel.
 These included the following titles submitted to the Hayes Office: The Modern Dracula, The Return of Dracula and The Son of Dracula.
 None of these films were produced and no information on their potential plot lines is available.

 In 1939, Lugosi's friend Manly P. Hall wrote a treatment for an unmade sequel to Dracula that would follow-up after the end of the 1931 film.
 This film involved Dracula returning to life as Van Helsing had staked the vampire one minute after sundown, an event that would rework the event of the original film.
-In 1949, Universal discussed the idea of a remake of Dracula with Lugosi with an industry press claiming the deal was in "negotiation stages".
-Prior to the release of House of Dracula, an April 1944 Hollywood trade paper announced a film titled Wolfman vs. Dracula that would have been directed and produced by Ford Beebe.
+In 1949, Universal had proposed a remake of Dracula that would feature Lugosi.
+Film industry press only announced that this deal was in "negotiation stages".